Rules and Policies

 Members of the general public are welcome to use library computers provided there are computers available.
-They may be denied computer access or asked to relinquish their computer if CTC students are waiting.
+They may be denied computer access or asked to relinquish their computer if Chattahoochee Tech students are waiting.
 There may also be a time limit on computer use for members of the general public.

 Failure to adhere to these guidelines could result in being asked to leave the library, suspension of library privileges, or other discipline as appropriate.

 The College encourages the development of intellectual property designed to improve the productivity of the College and/or to enhance the learning environment.
 Intellectual property is defined as intellectual and/or creative works that can be copyrighted or patented, such as literary, dramatic, musical or artistic works, computer software, multimedia presentations, videos, inventions, etc. Students shall have exclusive property rights to intellectual property products developed on their time without the use of College resources.

 Ownership resides with the student if the following criteria are met:

 - The work is the result of an individual initiative and is not requested by the College (i.e., it is not a class assignment).